bench-ai/benchkit/README.md

-﻿# *Bench Pytorch SDK*
+﻿# *TorchBench*
-Welcome to the Bench SDK for PyTorch - a cloud integrated library that enables you to leverage your PyTorch deep learning models on the cloud through a PyTorch-based API.
+Welcome to TorchBench the Bench SDK for PyTorch - a cloud integrated library that enables you to leverage your PyTorch deep learning models on the cloud through a PyTorch-based API.
 ## Table of Contents